 Can you claim on more than one life insurance policy?

 Yes.
 Just as it’s possible to have multiple policies in place, it’s also possible for your beneficiaries to claim multiple pay outs after you’re gone.

 If you have multiple life insurance policies, your beneficiaries can receive a pay out from each individual policy leading to a much larger overall sum.

 They’ll need to claim on each policy individually though and provide the necessary details of each of the policies you have in place.

 Provided all the information supplied during the application process is deemed fully disclosed, then each policy will be valid and separate pay outs issued.

 However, if any information is deemed to have been falsified on a particular policy, then it will be deemed invalid.
 Although, this should not affect the other policies you have in place.

 Cover protection through your employer

 Some employers offer cover protection to employees through their job.
-Policies like death in service are often offered as an employee benefit.
+Policies like group life insurance (or death in service) are often offered as an employee benefit.

 When calculating how much life insurance you need and how many policies you require you should consider the value of this coverage, (if you have it).